studentmediene/podkast.radiorevolt.no/INSTALLING.md

        3. Run `sudo systemctl enable podcast_feed_gen.service`

 7. Copy `apache/podcast_feed_gen_template.conf` and save it at `/etc/apache2/sites-available/podcast_feed_gen.conf`
-   (or `/etc/httpd/conf.d/podcast_feed_gen.conf`).
+   (or `/etc/httpd/conf.d/podcast_feed_gen.conf` if Red Hat).

 8. Edit the file you just created, and fill in the missing information.
 (Follow the comments in that file.)

-8. Run (replace apache or apache2 with httpd if you're using a Redhat distro):
+8. Run (replace apache or apache2 with httpd if you're using a Red Hat distro):

     ```sh
     # Run the following if you have sites-available on your system:
     sudo a2ensite podcast_feed_gen.conf
     # If the following fails, you know you have a configuration error (but the server is still up)
     apachectl configtest
-    # Start using the new configuration
+    # Start actually using the new configuration
     sudo service apache2 restart
     ```